Assistant Directors

 Spanish-English Bilingual Communication

-Fluent Spanish and English speakers ensuring clear communication between international directors and Peruvian crews.
-They coordinate with Quechua-speaking communities when filming in indigenous areas of the Sacred Valley and highlands.
+Fluent in Spanish and English, our ADs keep directors and Peruvian crews in clear communication.
+They work with Quechua-speaking communities when filming in indigenous areas of the Sacred Valley and highlands.

 04.